luc-tielen/lua-quickcheck/README.md

 I wanted a quickcheck library that could also easily interface with C or C++ side-by-side with my Lua code.

-## Supported Lua versions

-- Lua 5.1
-- Lua 5.2
-- LuaJIT 2.0
-- LuaJIT 2.1

-Lua 5.3 is currently not fully supported since the luaffi rock needed for the C integration does not compile with that specific Lua version.
-The rest of the functionality is available though.

 ## License